Australian Journal of Public Administration (AJPA)

 The AJPA is available free of charge to all IPAA members.
 This journal is published quarterly and is committed to the study and practice of public administration, public management and policy making.
 Aimed at a diverse readership, the journal encourages research, reflection and commentary amongst those interested in a range of public sector settings – federal, state, local and inter-governmental.
 The journal focuses on Australian concerns, but welcomes manuscripts relating to international developments of relevance to the Australian experience.
 Online access to the Australian Journal of Public Administration is available free of charge to IPAA members via the IPAA National website.

-The IPAA Knowledge Centre provides access to a range of policy papers, speeches and submissions relevant to those studying or working in the public sector.
+The public administration research portal provides access to a range of policy papers, speeches, submissions, and grants and funding opportunities relevant to those studying or working in the public sector.